vincentfusco/tt06_555/README.md

 The basic functions described above can and have beeen implemented in different ways.

-The original BJT version and later CMOS counterpart with actual sizing given by the creator himself are given in [History](#history).
+Schematics of the original BJT version and later CMOS version are given in [History](#history).

 The tt06_555 implementation is shown below: